liane4323/sep11-freedom-project/tool/learning-log.md

 By making this plan, I am ensuring that I will fully make use of my time and stay organized with my project.

 For the project, the first thing that I need to do is create the HTML structure for the quiz start page.
 This includes the questions that need to be asked.
-I came up with questions and did my research in this reading log.
+I *brainstormed* questions and did my *research* on different personality types in this reading log.

 Main 3 Types of Personality Traits: